LabCRAIG/boardwalk/README.md

 It is best practice that this method assumes the received move is properly formatted, having been preprocessed by `prompt_current_player`.

-For more detailed informations on how moves are properly formatted, consult [the appendix](#appendix-moves).
+For more detailed informations on how moves are properly formatted, consult [Appendix A](#appendix-a-moves).

 ---